shahanuj855/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10765
 ```
+The mean is the same while the median is slightly lower relatively.

 ## Are there differences in activity patterns between weekdays and weekends?
 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.